kyle8998/Optbnb/README.md

 to change the scope and view different datasets.
 In the end this worked out perfectly as I was able to utilize sleek animations to generate new graphs.

+The front end also included all of the text I added to explain my graphs.
+I went in and added enough text that would fit in beside the graph and give the website a nicer and detailed feel.
+I feel like this was the element that really made my website seem like a real website.

 ##### Back End Functionality

 Functionality is the main component to the web application, and I had to think